5 Instagram Marketing Tips to Promoting Your Business on the Internet

 Experiment with hashtags.
 Choosing the right hashtags is not an exact science, so look at what others in your niche are using and consult prolific bloggers who often provide interesting word options.

 Accept follow requests and follow people who present attractive photos and teaching points for your own marketing efforts.
 Don't forget to inform people on your website and newsletters that you are on Instagram!
 Add Instagram 'Follow' buttons, or periodically send out reminders to subscribers that you offer content there.
+The more places you can reach your audience (email, Facebook, Twitter, etc.) the better chance you'll have of them seeing your message and taking the actions you want them to take.

 5. Constantly Test and Track